 Small businesses can use social media as an incredibly flexible platform to promote themselves.
 The key to success in social media is interacting with your audience on a regular basis.
 So if you can’t spend time to personally respond to the customers on a regular basis, designate someone else to do it for you.
 Customers feel good when you value their concerns and inputs.
 So a simple response to a Facebook post or a tweet on Twitter can have a very strong impact on customer loyalty and satisfaction.
 In addition to that, you will get valuable insights on the impact of your postings like total no of many likes, post reach, comments, page visits etc. which will give you the chance to improve your products and services accordingly.

-Facebook also enables companies to add the live chat button on their respective Facebook company pages from which they can talk to their Facebook fans.
+Facebook also enables companies to add the online live chat button on their respective Facebook company pages from which they can talk to their Facebook fans.
 They can manage the whole process from a single live chat dashboard.

 4. Opt for social media marketing campaigns